 Hunt Down the Street Art

+One of the best things to see in Krakow are all the beautiful murals and street art.
 We love beautiful murals and most street art, it’s always one of our favorite things to do when we travel to a new city and it also happens to be a great thing to do in Krakow.
 We saw most of the street art by wandering through the streets of Kazimierz.

 Some notable pieces include Judah by Pil Peled, the controversial piece by BLU titled Ding Dong Dumb, and the beautiful black and white mural by Broken Fingaz to name a few.